worldwidesorrow/Just-Another-Evac-Chopper-Mod/README.md

 ### Mudzereli's Deploy Anything Option

   If you want to use right click actions in deploy anything to call the evac chopper instead of the built in self-actions, then   find this variable in your custom variables.sqf

+   Find this variable

   	```sqf
 	evac_chopperUseClickActions = false;